Fascinating and thought-provoking, now featuring the latest discoveries of COVID-19

 ON DISPLAY SEPTEMBER 28, 2020 - APRIL 11, 2021

-This powerful exhibition explores life by displaying real, perfectly preserved human bodies and more anatomical specimens.
+This powerful exhibition explores life by displaying real, perfectly preserved human bodies and hundreds of anatomical specimens.
 More than a simple display of human specimens, REAL BODIES will connect audiences to a deeper sense of what it means to be alive.

 The exhibition pushes boundaries while seamlessly blending art, science, and emotion as a museum of the self.
 Exploring these systems within the body, REAL BODIES reveals deep synergy between breathing, hunger, the rhythm of the heart, love, motion, thought and medicine that makes each person unique.